Rishika-108/Food-Delivery-App/README.md

 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_secret_key
 PORT=5000
+STRIPE_SECRET_KEY=your_stripe_test_secret_key
 ```

+You can use Stripe test mode keys to simulate payment processing without real transactions.

 ## Contributing

-Contributions are welcome! 💬
+Contributions are welcome!
 To contribute:

 1. **Fork** the repository